robineero/nvs-knowledge-base/docs/ads/intro.md

 ---
 sidebar_position: 1
-title: Intro to ads
+title: Intro to Google Ads
 description: My document description
 ---

-Hello
+This page gives brief intro to Google Ads.

 ## What determines the cost